advancedtelematic/ota-cli/README.md

 ## Usage

-Run `./ota` without any arguments to print the following help output:
+Run `ota` without any arguments to print the following help output:

 ```
 ota-cli 0.1.0